 The AEA encourages student participation.
 Student workshops are held at the annual scientific meeting.
 The AEA supports several awards aimed specifically at students. ...more

-The full AEA membership fee is AUD$105, with a reduced rate for students and retired members of AUD$60.
-We provide a 'special circumstances' category for members experiencing financial hardship. ...more
+The full AEA membership fee is AUD$105, with a reduced rate for students and the Oceania Region and those with special circumstances (retired, low income/hardship). ...more

 Many annual awards recognising excellence and or supporting development and career progression.
 Such as the prestigious Early-Career Workshop, conference awards for students, Mid-Career International Travel award, Mentoring award, Life-Time award ...more